coderaiser/cloudcmd/HELP.md

 | `--no-dropbox-token`          | unset dropbox token
 | `--no-log`                    | disable logging

-If no parameters given Cloud Commander reads information from `~/.cloudcmd.json` and use port from it (`8000` default). if port variables `PORT` isn't exist.
+For options not specified by command-line parameters, Cloud Commander then reads configuration data from `~/.cloudcmd.json`.
+It uses port `8000` by default.

-To begin use, type in address bar of your browser:
+To begin using the web client, go to this URL in your browser:

 ```
 http://localhost:8000
 ```

-Update
+Updating the app
 ---------------
-If you installed Cloud Commander with `npm`, stop application and re-install it:
+If you installed Cloud Commander with `npm`, stop the server.
+Then, reinstall it with:

 ```sh
 npm install cloudcmd -g
 ```

-Then start it again and reload the page.
+Then, start the server again with `cloudcmd` and reload the page.

 Hot keys
 ---------------